 11. Prepare Your Dog’s Medication and Dosing Details

-If your dog takes medication for whatever reason, ensure that you have enough of a supply for the length of their stay at the dog hotel as well as a few extra days just in case.
+If your dog takes medication for whatever reason, ensure that you have enough of a supply for the length of their stay at the animal hotel and a few extra days just in case.

 All medications and your dog's supplements must be clearly labeled with your dog’s name, the name of the medication, and the dosing instructions.
 This will help with dosing but it will also let the dog hotel staff know what medications and supplements your dog is taking in case of a health emergency.

-You may need to pay an additional daily fee to have the dog hotel staff administer your dog's medication to them, so be prepared for this.
+You may need to pay an additional daily fee to have the dog boarding facility staff administer your dog's medication to them, so be prepared for this.

 12. Have All of Your Contact Information Ready

 When you leave your pet in a dog hotel, the staff members there will need your contact information in case of an emergency.
 It can be easy to forget to have this information on you if you will be staying out of town.
 I recommend writing up a notecard (before you drop your dog off at the hotel) with the following information: